35 Best Abandoned Cart Email Examples: Increase Sales Today

 Nike knocks it out of the park, too.
 Instead of going for clean, simple, and minimalist, Nike uses a hero image with a primary headline.
 You’ll see a picture of what’s in your cart as well as a reminder about the company’s free shipping policy.

-What I love most, though, is the “YOU MAY ALSO LIKE” section.
+What we love most is the “YOU MAY ALSO LIKE” section.
 That’s a great strategy for luring people back to your site.

 3. Revolve